Unrooted non-binary tree-based phylogenetic networks: Appendix

 It is possible that $e_1, e_2$ and $e_3$ lead to three different components $C_1, C_2$ and $C_3$ (in this case the dashed line in Figure \ref{threecomponents} is excluded).
 Then, $e_1, e_2$ and $e_3$ are all cut edges and thus $v$ is incident to three different cut edges. \\ Otherwise, two edges lead to the same component.
 Without loss of generality $e_1$ and $e_3$ lead to the same component (dashed line in Figure \ref{threecomponents}).
 Then $e_2$ is a cut edge.
 Therefore, $v$ is incident to a cut edge. \\ Note that not all edges can lead to the same component, because if that was the case $v$ would not be a cut vertex.
 This completes the proof. \end{proof}

-\begin{proposition} Suppose $N^u$ is an unrooted network.
-Then $N^u$ is treebased if and only if $B_{N^u}$ is treebased for every blob $B$ in $N^u$. \end{proposition}
+\begin{proposition} Suppose $N$ is an unrooted network.
+Then $N$ is tree-based if and only if $B_{N}$ is tree-based for every blob $B$ in $N$. \end{proposition}

-\begin{proof} Suppose $N^u$ is an unrooted treebased network on $X$.
-As $N^u$ is treebased there exists a support tree $T$ for $N^u$, i.e. a spanning tree with leaf set $X$.
-As $T$ is a spanning tree, $T$ in particular contains all cut vertices of $N^u$.
-Moreover, it has to contain all cut edges of $N^u$, because otherwise $T$ would not be connected.
-Thus, any support tree for $N^u$ induces a spanning tree of $B_{N^u}$ and we can conclude that $B_{N^u}$ is treebased.
-Conversely, suppose that $B_{N^u}$ is treebased for every blob $B$ in $N^u$.
-Then by taking a support tree for $B_{N^u}$ for each blob, we can construct a support tree $T$ for $N^u$ by connecting the individual support trees corresponding to the blobs of $N^u$ via the cut-edges that connected the blobs of $N^u$.
-Thus, $N^u$ is treebased. \end{proof}
+\begin{proof} Suppose $N$ is an unrooted tree-based network on $X$.
+As $N$ is tree-based there exists a support tree $T$ for $N$, i.e. a spanning tree with leaf set $X$.
+As $T$ is a spanning tree, $T$ in particular contains all cut vertices of $N$.
+Moreover, it has to contain all cut edges of $N$, because otherwise $T$ would not be connected.
+Thus, any support tree for $N$ induces a spanning tree of $B_{N}$ and we can conclude that $B_{N}$ is tree-based.
+Conversely, suppose that $B_{N}$ is tree-based for every blob $B$ in $N$.
+Then by taking a support tree for $B_{N}$ for each blob, we can construct a support tree $T$ for $N$ by connecting the individual support trees corresponding to the blobs of $N$ via the cut-edges that connected the blobs of $N$.
+Thus, $N$ is tree-based. \end{proof}

-\begin{lemma} Let $N^u$ be a network on $X$ with $\vert X \vert \geq 2$.
-For any $x \in X$ let $N^u - x$ denote the network obtained from $N^u$ by deleting $x$ and its incident edge, and suppressing the potentially resulting degree 2 vertex.
-Then, if $N^u - x$ is treebased, so is $N^u$. \end{lemma}
+\begin{lemma} Let $N$ be a network on $X$ with $\vert X \vert \geq 2$.
+For any $x \in X$ let $N - x$ denote the network obtained from $N$ by deleting $x$ and its incident edge, and suppressing the potentially resulting degree-2 vertex.
+Then, if $N - x$ is tree-based, so is $N$. \end{lemma}